saferactive/saferactive/LA_trends.md

 | 50  | Isles of Scilly             |  205 |                    0 |            2 |            0 |

-As mention above City of London and Westminster are probably distorted due to there high daytime population.
+As mention above City of London and Westminster are probably distorted due to their high daytime population.
 This emphasizes the need to adjust for the level of active travel activity not just population.
 Ranking by workplace population gives slightly different results.